 In computer graphics, histograms are often computed for sample values in a dataset.
-The histograms themselves are then used for equalization [4], transfer function construction [8] and detection of important isovalues [14, 15].
+The histograms themselves are then used for equalization [5], transfer function construction [9] and detection of important isovalues [15, 16].

-Isosurfaces are level sets of a function, and are commonly extracted and rendered using geometric approximations of the surface [9, 16].
-Much subsequent work has gone into accelerating their construction see [13] for a recent review.
+Isosurfaces are level sets of a function, and are commonly extracted and rendered using geometric approximations of the surface [10, 17].
+Much subsequent work has gone into accelerating their construction-see [14] for a recent review.
 Crucially, most of the acceleration work has exploited the relationship between k, the output complexity (number of triangles) in the isosurface, and N, the input complexity (number of samples) in the data.
-A dimensionality argument has been used to estimate that $k \equiv O(N^{2/3})$ [6], but this estimate was not then tested rigorously.
+A dimensionality argument has been used to estimate that $k \equiv O(N^{2/3})$ [7], but this estimate was not then tested rigorously.

-Geometric statistics have also been used in visualization, principally in the form of the contour spectrum [1], which computes geometric and topological properties of isosurfaces and displays them in an interface to provide cues to interesting isovalues that can be used for guiding users during visualization.
+Geometric statistics have also been used in visualization, principally in the form of the contour spectrum [2], which computes geometric and topological properties of isosurfaces and displays them in an interface to provide cues to interesting isovalues that can be used for guiding users during visualization.

-Carr et al. [2] showed that histograms, isosurface complexity and geometric statistics were intimately related, and gave experimental results on the average complexity of isosurfaces in a range of freely available datasets.
+Carr et al. [3] showed that histograms, isosurface complexity and geometric statistics were intimately related, and gave experimental results on the average complexity of isosurfaces in a range of freely available datasets, with surprising results.
 Since the present paper revises and extends these results, we defer full discussion of this work to the following section.

 Our work depends heavily on a classic result in geometric measure theory-Federer's Coarea Formula, which describes the relationship between integrals defined on level sets and integrals on the space in which the level sets are defined.
-For an introduction to the topic, see Morgan's book [11].
-To the best of our knowledge, the Coarea Formula has only very recently been presented to the computer graphics community by Mullen et al. [12].
+For an introduction to the topic, see Morgan's book [12].
+To the best of our knowledge, the Coarea Formula has only very recently been presented to the computer graphics community by Mullen et al. [13].
 We will return to this topic in Section 4.